UOCD Research & App Design

-Market Match is an app I designed in David Weightman's User Oriented Collaborative Design class, a course that focused on using human centered design strategies to determine people's needs and collaborate with them in developing design solutions which address those needs.
+Market Match is an app I designed in David Weightman's User Oriented Collaborative Design (UOCD) class, a course that focused on using human centered design strategies to determine people's needs and collaborate with them in developing design solutions which address those needs.
 Our design process was divided up into three phases: exploration, ideation and development.

 During the exploration phase, our design team got to know the our user group, farmers market vendors, by using techniques including observational visits to local farmers markets, in-depth vendor interviews, "day in the life" shadowing, and customer surveys.
 Through this process we were able to gain a much deeper understanding of the people were were designing for were able to identify three and areas of opportunity for our group to focus on: transporting and setting up goods at the start and end of the market, building and maintaining a good brand image, and (particularly for produce and prepared food vendors) figuring out what to do with unsold products.